Linuswidmer/master-thesis/writing/thesis/sections/appendix.typ

 These observations were discussed with the thesis supervisor and other students during the review phase.
 Two decisions were made for the final translations.
 First, the translations retained _männlich_ and _weiblich_ rather than _maskulin_ and _feminin_, as these terms are more familiar in German when describing personal characteristics.
 Second, a mix of stative and agentic phrasings was adopted in the final version.
 The purely stative phrasing _ich bin männlich_ carries a connotation of "being a man" in German, which may imply an innate, ascribed property rather than an enacted behavior.
 To balance fidelity to the original English items with the recognition that masculinity involves behavioral choices, the final translations incorporated both phrasings.
 This approach is consistent with prior work on motivation to conform to gender norms by #cite(<good2010doing>, form: "prose"), which also employed varied item phrasings.

+A pre-test was conducted with nine male participants to evaluate the translated scale.
+No changes were made to the translations based on this pre-test.
+Participants reported that although they understood the items, it was not easy for them to provide self-judgments about their motivations for being masculine.
+This feedback suggests that the construct may be inherently difficult to introspect upon, which is consistent with the implicit nature of motivational processes.

 == Gender Knowledge Test

 #ref(<table:gkt-items>) presents the 30 items of the Gender Knowledge Test with their original English wording and German translations.